EdoPro98/SimSiPM/README.md

 ```

 ### SiPMSensor
-SiPMSensor object is used to generate signals
+SiPMSensor object is used to store photons and generate signals
 ```cpp
 #include "SiPMProperties.h"
 using namespace sipm;